 Some of A+D’s current projects include New Mission Housing in association with Kwan Henmi and The Mexican Museum at Yerba Buena Gardens in joint venture with Pfau Long.
 A+D recently completed a PG&E sponsored feasibility study for Bay View Hunter’s Point and Plaza Adelante, a community service and art center for Latino immigrants.
 As a recognition of her work for this last project, Vivanco was selected Architect of Community as one of 10 Architects to Watch featured in California Home & Design magazine in 2010.

-Her primary field of research is modern Latin American architecture, specifically the postwar condition in Brazil.
+As a 2003 Fulbright Scholar, she explored the role of gender in Peruvian modernity and taught in the graduate architecture school at the Universidad Nacional de Ingenieria in Lima.
+Her primary field of research is Latin American modern architecture, specifically the postwar condition in Brazil.
 Since 2004 she has led PeruStudio, Studio MXDF, and Terra Brasilis Studio.
 All three are summer travelling urban research and design build workshops.
-Vivanco has authored several articles on Latin American 20th-century architecture, specifically the postwar condition in Brazil, including chapters in Transculturation, Cities, Spaces and Architectures in Latin America, and Baroque New Worlds.
+Vivanco has authored several articles on Latin American 20th-century architecture, including chapters in Transculturation, Cities, Spaces and Architectures in Latin America, and Baroque New Worlds.